Skip to content

 Custom data paths (no contract)

 Some validators don't declare signals.
 The Basic validator, JSON Schema validator, and XML Schema validator validate structure but don't pre-declare what specific fields exist in the data.
-When a workflow author uses one of these validators and wants to write assertions, they reference data using custom data paths — dot-notation expressions like building.thermostat.setpoint or payload.results[0].value.
+When a workflow author uses one of these validators and wants to write assertions, they reference data using custom data paths -- dot-notation expressions accessed via the p (payload) namespace, like p.building.thermostat.setpoint or p.results[0].value.

 This is the flexible, exploratory path.
 The workflow author navigates the data shape themselves, without the guardrails that declared signals provide.